Romani Holocaust: Aryan racial purity

 Himmler took special interest into the "Aryan" origins of the Romani and distinguished between "settled" (assimilated) and "unsettled" Romani.
 In May 1942 an order was issued according to which all "Gypsies" living in the Balkans were to be arrested.

 Although the Nazi regime never produced the "Gypsy Law" desired by Himmler, policies and decrees were passed which discriminated against the Romani people.
 Roma were classified as "asocial" and "criminals" by the Nazi regime.
 From 1933 on, Roma were placed in concentration camps.
 After 1937, the Nazis started to carry out racial examinations on the Roma living in Germany.
 In 1938, Himmler issued an order regarding the 'Gypsy question' which explicitly mentioned "race" which stated that it was "advisable to deal with the Gypsy question on the basis of race."
 The decree made it law to register all Roma (including Mischlinge – mixed race), as well as those people who "travel around in a Gypsy fashion" over the age of six.
-Although the Nazis believed that the Roma were originally Aryan, over time they were said to have become mixed race and were classified as "non-Aryan" and of an "alien race".
+Although the Nazis believed that the Roma had originally been Aryan, over time, the Nazis said, they became mixed-race and so were classified as "non-Aryan" and of an "alien race".

 Loss of citizenship

-The Nuremberg race laws were passed on 15 September 1935.
+The Nuremberg race laws passed on 15 September 1935.
 The first Nuremberg Law, the "Law for the Protection of German Blood and Honor", forbade marriage and extramarital intercourse between Jews and Germans.
 The second Nuremberg law, "The Reich Citizenship Law", stripped Jews of their German citizenship.
 On 26 November 1935, Germany expanded the Nuremberg laws to also apply to the Roma.
 Romani, like Jews, lost their right to vote on 7 March 1936.